MANAGING YEAR-END PAYROLL & 1099 REPORTING FOR 2025

 1099 Reporting

-Form 1099 forms are due to recipients by January 31, 2025.
-The forms are also due to the IRS by January 31, 2025, in most cases.
-If you are issuing more than 10 forms (W2s and 1099 combined), you are required to electronically file the 1099 forms to the IRS.
+Form 1099 forms are due to recipients by January 31, 2026.
+The forms are also due to the IRS by January 31, 2026, in most cases.
+If you are issuing more than 10 forms (W2s and 1099/1095 combined), you are required to electronically file the 1099 forms to the IRS.
+Filing thresholds will be changing for 2026, stay tuned for more information as it becomes available.

 1099 Downloadable Worksheet here.

-Note: The IRS can access failure to file penalties.
+Note: The IRS can assess failure to file penalties.
 Penalties may be up to $550 per form if failures are deemed to be an intentional disregard to file.

 Form W-2 Reporting